 Occupational health and safety officers coordinate health and safety systems in an organisation.
-They identify hazards, assess risks to health and safety, put appropriate safety controls in place and provide advice on accident prevention and occupational health to management and employees.
+They identify hazards, assess risks to health and safety, put appropriate safety controls in place and provide advice about accident prevention and occupational health to management and employees.

 Occupational health and safety officers may perform the following tasks:

-- promote occupational health and safety within the organisation and develop safer and healthier ways of working
+- promote occupational health and safety within an organisation and develop safer and healthier ways of working

-- inspect machinery and equipment, such as lifting devices, machine shields and scaffolding, to make sure they meet safety regulations and to identify hazards and risks
+- inspect workplaces and workplace equipment, such as scaffolding, to ensure they meet safety regulations and to identify hazards and risks

 - work with engineers and other professionals to ensure the safety of worksites and work practices

-- make sure that personal protective equipment, such as dust masks, safety glasses, footwear and safety helmets, is being used in workplaces according to regulations
+- make sure that personal protective equipment, such as hearing protection, dust masks, safety glasses, footwear and safety helmets, is being used in workplaces according to regulations

 - ensure dangerous materials are correctly stored

 - identify and test work areas for potential accident and health hazards, such as toxic fumes and explosive gas-air mixtures, and implement appropriate control measures

-- make sure that the organisation is aware of, and complies with, all legislation relating to its workplace activities and the use of its plant, equipment and substances
+- make sure that an organisation is aware of, and complies with, all legislation relating to its duty of care, workplace activities and the use of its plant, equipment and substances

-- help supervise the investigation of accidents and unsafe working conditions, study possible causes and recommend remedial action
+- assist with the investigation of accidents and unsafe working conditions, study possible causes and recommend remedial action

 - conduct training sessions for management, supervisors and workers on health and safety practices and legislation